thenbrent/map-cap/readme.txt

 Using custom post types on your site?

 Install this plugin to control which roles can publish, edit and delete posts of each custom type.

+For this plugin to work, your custom post type must have the `map_meta_cap` [argument](http://codex.wordpress.org/Function_Reference/register_post_type#Arguments) set to true (the default is false).

 = For Plugin Developers =